NabiKAZ/Instagram-API-wiki/FAQ.md

 to show only some of the followers / followings.

 This is a normal behavior; the Instagram app performs in the same way.

+### I can login with a password with an extra character

+This is totally normal.
+Instagram accepts all of these passwords (where "X" is "1 single character of any kind"):

+`password`
+`passwordX`
+`Xpassword`

+We think they do this to make sure people can copy-paste their password even if it has whitespace at start or end.

+They do not accept 2 or more leading/trailing chars.
+And they do not accept 1 leading AND 1 trailing.
+Just 1 leading OR 1 trailing.

 ## How To Guides